How technology helps with learner feedback

 Students are much more likely to act on feedback that is easy for them to understand and is not overwhelming.
 Jenny and the other students benefited immensely from the feedback they received during the writing process.
 Since it was ongoing and timely, it was naturally chunked into smaller pieces that were easier to act on.

-It is worth taking the time to examine the quality of the feedback that we provide to our students because it can have a tremendous impact on their learning.
+It is worth taking the time to examine the quality of the learner feedback that we provide to our students, as it can have a huge impact on their learning.
 It takes time to share good feedback, but technology can make the process much easier.